TTPlanetPig/Gui_for_musubi-tuner/README.md

 scale.
 You can configure checkpoint saving frequency either per-epoch or per-step using the new `Save Every N Steps` option on each training tab.
+Gradient accumulation steps can also be set for all training modes.